fluxninja/aperture/docs/content/get-started/playground/playground.md

 Once the traffic is running, you can visualize the decisions made by Aperture in Grafana.
 Navigate to [localhost:3000](http://localhost:3000) on your browser to reach Grafana.
-You can open the preloaded "FluxNinja" dashboard under "aperture-system" folder to a bunch of useful panels.
+You can open the pre-loaded "FluxNinja" dashboard under "aperture-system" folder to a bunch of useful panels.

 <Zoom>